 Research has also shown vitamin D supplementation to boost the effectiveness of lubricating eye drops, while oral vitamin D supplements increased tear quality and reduced dry eye symptoms.

 According to a 2019 study, conducted by the University of Melbourne, omega 3 fatty acids have been shown to significantly reduce inflammation which may alleviate dry eye symptoms, like irritation and pain.
 Because omega 3 reduces the inflammatory response of the body, this ensures that meibomian glands in the eyelids secret oil into the tears, which, in turn, prevents the tears from evaporating too quickly.

 Fish, leafy vegetables, vegetable oil, soybeans, nuts, and seeds are excellent sources of omega 3.
 Fish oil and flaxseed oil supplements also contain high doses of this fatty acid.

 Links between vitamins and minerals and dry eyes are becoming increasingly apparent as more studies are conducted.
 However, further research is needed to fully understand the mechanisms and establish the optimum treatments to benefit people with dry eyes.

 Do you or someone you love suffer from dry eye syndrome?
 Contact Brain Vision Institute to consult with an eye doctor who will be happy to advise on the potential benefits of consuming vitamin supplements and increasing certain foods in your diet.

-Brain Vision Institute is pleased to offer lasting and effective dry eye treatments so that you can enjoy eye and vision comfort for a more enjoyable quality of life.Brain Vision Institute serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, all throughout Illinois.
+Brain Vision Institute is pleased to offer lasting and effective dry eye treatments so that you can enjoy eye and vision comfort for a more enjoyable quality of life.Brain Vision Institute serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, all throughout Illinois.